19hours/sg-statutes/Acts/Evidence Act.md

 Explanation1.—A fact relevant as showing the existence of a relevant state of mind must show that the state of mind exists not generally but in reference to the particular matter in question.

-Explanation— 2.—But where upon the trial of a person accused of an offence the previous commission by the accused of an offence is relevant within the meaning of this section, the previous conviction of such person shall also be a relevant fact.
+Explanation2.—But where upon the trial of a person accused of an offence the previous commission by the accused of an offence is relevant within the meaning of this section, the previous conviction of such person shall also be a relevant fact.

 Illustrations

-(a)

-Ais accused of receiving stolen goods, knowing them to be stolen.
+(a)Ais accused of receiving stolen goods, knowing them to be stolen.
 It is proved that he was in possession of a particular stolen article.

 The fact that at the same time he was in possession of many other stolen articles is relevant as tending to show that he knew each and all of the articles of which he was in possession to be stolen.

-(b)

-Ais accused of fraudulently delivering to another person a counterfeit coin, which at the time when he delivered it he knew to be counterfeit.
+(b)Ais accused of fraudulently delivering to another person a counterfeit coin, which at the time when he delivered it he knew to be counterfeit.

 The fact that at the time of its deliveryAwas possessed of a number of other pieces of counterfeit coin is relevant.

-The fact thatAhad been previously convicted of delivering to another person as genuine a counterfeit coin, knowing it to be counterfeit, is relevant.
+The fact that A had been previously convicted of delivering to another person as genuine a counterfeit coin, knowing it to be counterfeit, is relevant.

-(c)

-AsuesBfor damage done by a dog ofB’s, whichBknew to be ferocious.
+(c)AsuesBfor damage done by a dog ofB’s, whichBknew to be ferocious.

 The facts that the dog had previously bittenX,YandZand that they had made complaints toBare relevant.

-(d)

-The question is whetherA, the acceptor of a bill of exchange, knew that the name of the payee was fictitious.
+(d) The question is whetherA, the acceptor of a bill of exchange, knew that the name of the payee was fictitious.

 The fact thatAhad accepted other bills drawn in the same manner before they could have been transmitted to him by the payee, if the payee had been a real person, is relevant, as showing thatAknew that the payee was a fictitious person.

-(e)

-Ais accused of defamingBby publishing an imputation intended to harm the reputation ofB.
+(e)Ais accused of defamingBby publishing an imputation intended to harm the reputation ofB.

 The fact of previous publications byArespectingBshowing ill-will on the part ofAtowardsBis relevant, as provingA’sintention to harmB’sreputation by the particular publication in question.

 The facts that there was no previous quarrel betweenAandBand thatArepeated the matter complained of as he heard it, are relevant as showing thatAdid not intend to harm the reputation ofB.

-(f)

-Ais sued byBfor fraudulently representing toBthatCwas solvent, wherebyBbeing induced to trustC, who was insolvent, suffered loss.
+(f)Ais sued byBfor fraudulently representing toBthatCwas solvent, wherebyBbeing induced to trustC, who was insolvent, suffered loss.

 The fact that at the time whenArepresentedCto be solventCwas supposed to be solvent by his neighbours, and by persons dealing with him, is relevant, as showing thatAmade the representation in good faith.

-(g)

-Ais sued byBfor the price of work done byBupon a house of whichAis owner by the order ofC, a contractor.
+(g)Ais sued byBfor the price of work done byBupon a house of whichAis owner by the order ofC, a contractor.

 A’sdefence is thatB’scontract was withC.

 The fact thatApaidCfor the work in question is relevant as providing thatAdid in good faith make over toCthe management of the work in question, so thatCwas in a position to contract withBonC’sown account and not as agent forA.

-(h)

-Ais accused of the dishonest misappropriation of property which he had found, and the question is whether, when he appropriated it he believed in good faith that the real owner could not be found.
+(h)Ais accused of the dishonest misappropriation of property which he had found, and the question is whether, when he appropriated it he believed in good faith that the real owner could not be found.

 The fact that public notice of the loss of the property had been given in the place whereAwas, is relevant as showing thatAdid not in good faith believe that the real owner of the property could not be found.

 The fact thatAknew or had reason to believe that the notice was given fraudulently byCwho had heard of the loss of the property and wished to set up a false claim to it, is relevant as showing that the fact thatAknew of the notice did not disproveA’sgood faith.

-(i)

-Ais charged with shooting atBwith intent to kill him.
+(i)Ais charged with shooting atBwith intent to kill him.

 In order to showA’sintent, the fact ofA’shaving previously shot atBmay be proved.

-(j)

-Ais charged with sending threatening letters toB.
+(j)Ais charged with sending threatening letters toB.

 Threatening letters previously sent byAtoBmay be proved as showing the intention of the letters.

-(k)

-The question is whetherAhas been guilty of cruelty towardsBhis wife.
+(k) The question is whetherAhas been guilty of cruelty towardsBhis wife.

 Expression of their feelings towards each other shortly before or after the alleged cruelty are relevant facts.

-(l)

-The question is whetherA’sdeath was caused by poison.
+(l) The question is whetherA’sdeath was caused by poison.

 Statements made byAduring his illness as to his symptoms are relevant facts.

-(m)

-The question is, what was the state ofA’shealth at the time when an assurance on his life was effected?
+(m) The question is, what was the state ofA’shealth at the time when an assurance on his life was effected?
 Statements made byAas to the state of his health at or near the time in question are relevant facts.

-(n)

-AsuesBfor negligence in providing him with a motor car for hire not reasonably fit for use wherebyAwas injured.
+(n)AsuesBfor negligence in providing him with a motor car for hire not reasonably fit for use wherebyAwas injured.

 The fact thatB’sattention was drawn on other occasions to the defect of that particular motor car is relevant.

 The fact thatBwas habitually negligent about the motor cars which he let to hire is irrelevant.

-(o)

-Ais tried for the murder ofBby intentionally shooting him dead.
+(o)Ais tried for the murder ofBby intentionally shooting him dead.

 The fact thatAon other occasions shot atBis relevant as showing his intention to shootB.

 The fact thatAwas in the habit of shooting at people with intent to murder them is irrelevant.

-(p)

-Ais tried for a crime.
+(p)Ais tried for a crime.

 The fact that he said something indicating an intention to commit that particular crime is relevant.